yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 blogimage("kandinsky_gugg.jpg","Kandinsky Gugg")

-I suggest you to skim this part.
+I suggest that you skim this part.
-Think of it like a reference.
+Think of it as a reference.
 Haskell has a lot of features.
-Many informations are missing here.
+A lot of information is missing here.
-Get back here if notation feels strange.
+Come back here if the notation feels strange.

 I use the `⇔` symbol to state that two expression are equivalent.
 It is a meta notation, `⇔` does not exists in Haskell.
-I will also use `⇒` to show what is the return of an expression.
+I will also use `⇒` to show what the return value of an expression is.

 <h3 id="notations">Notations</h3>